Esri/arcade-expressions/popup/utility-network-parent-subnetworks.md

-# Get the current and parent subnetworks in a pope
+# Get the current and parent subnetworks in a pop-up

 This example shows how to add a new attribute to quickly identify all parent subnetworks